-Days Inn Capitol Reef
+Days Inn Torrey Capital Reef

 How has this motel rated in the past?

 Travel Blogs from Torrey

 ...
 Highway 12 where Bryce Canyon is located.
 We were stuck at a flagman stop for about 30 minutes before we could finally get back under way.
 Not too bad , we thought until we saw the next sign for the flagman less than 10 miles away.
 Same drill, 30 minute delay at the flagman stop while they sealed another section of road.
 So it's now past 11:00 and we aren't even at UT-12 yet.

 Scenic Highway 12 or UT-12 is a wonderful stretch of road ...

 ... br> Our first full day there we went into Capitol Reef NP.
 We

 drove the scenic drive down to the end where we hiked Capitol Gorge.
 This trail

 We passed some petroglyphs (yes I took pictures), saw what they call the